VIEW YOUR MEDICAL RECORD ONLINE

 Please read these guides - The process is straightfoward but it is important to get everything done in the right order.

-The Covid-19 pandemic has seen dramatic changes in the way GP surgerys are working.
 There are now more methods of communicating with the surgery using IT and with this, we are seeing many more photo's/images of patients being sent it.
 This is a very useful and convenient option for both you and the surgery but we must advise caution with the images that you send in.
-We cannot except any images of patients aged under 18 where those images might reasonably be defined as 'intimate' (this covers photo's or images of genitalia, breasts or anus).
+We cannot accept any images of patients aged under 18 where those images might reasonably be defined as 'intimate' (this covers photo's or images of genitalia, breasts or anus).
 We will delete any such images we receive.
 If you are a patient aged under 18 or have a family member who is aged under 18 and who has a concern about anything 'intimate' please always call the surgery in the first instant.

 Patient Access helps patients to have a more active role in their own healthcare and develops a good relationship with their GP and Practice.
 We hope you will sign up and try it.

 In addition to booking appointments and ordering repeat medication, you can also see your test results, recent letters and consultations via Patient Access.